madialder/2025-federal-AI-use-case-inventory-log/README.md

 ## 🔎 What's in this table?
 Per guidance, agency inventory postings should be located at [AgencyName.gov]/ai but sometimes they're published at other urls.
 The links reflect either where the inventory was posted or where I believe it will be posted.

 If I was able to locate the 2025 inventory, that agency gets a ✅ in the "2025 avail?" column.
-If I couldn't find it, it's an ❌ and if it's not clear whether inventory was updated, it's a 🤷🏻‍♀️.
+If I couldn't find it, it's an ❌.

 💡 NOTE: This year, agencies began posting "commercial" or "consolidated" use case inventories with common uses across the agency *in addition* to their standard annual posting.
 Agencies that have posted such a file, have a ✅ in the "Commercial file?" column and agencies that didn't have an ❌.